dermotte/liresolr/README.md

     curl.exe http://localhost:8983/solr/lire/update -H "Content-Type: text/xml" --data-binary @outfile.xml
     curl.exe http://localhost:8983/solr/lire/update -H "Content-Type: text/xml" --data-binary "<commit/>"

 You need to commit you changes!
 If your outfile exceeds 500MB, curl might complain.
-Then use split to cut it into pieces and repair the root tags (<add> and </add>)
+Then use split to cut it into pieces and repair the root tags (`<add>` and `</add>`)

+For small output files you may use the file upload option in the Solr admin interface.

 LireEntityProcessor
 ===================

 Another way is to use the LireEntityProcessor.
-Then you have to reference the solr-data-config.xml file in the solrconfig.xml, and then give the configuration for the EntityProcessor like this:
+Then you have to reference the *solr-data-config.xml* file in the *solrconfig.xml*, and then give the configuration for the EntityProcessor like this:

     <dataConfig>
         <dataSource name ="bin" type="BinFileDataSource" />